-Teachers need teaching keywords in their education resume so when the resume is scanned it will reach the human eye.
+Weave teaching keywords in your education resume so when the resume is scanned it will reach the human eye.
 Sounds strange?
 Read on.

 Applicant tracking systems scan most applicants’ resumes and cover letters.
 Correctly choosing and placing keywords in your resume and cover letter is critical to receiving a job interview.

 Scanning resumes are the norm for most schools or school districts.
 Resume scanning software saves them hours of manual labor.
 A hiring authority doesn’t have to sort through the abundance of resumes they receive.
 There is a downside to resume scanning for job seekers.

 If you are an excellent teacher but do not include the correct keywords or use the right resume and cover letter you may not be selected to interview.
 The result you will not secure the teaching position of your dreams.

-By typing relevant teaching keywords into their scanning software, they will pick out only the resumes that contain these important industry keywords.
+By typing relevant education terminology into their scanning software, they will pick out only the resumes that contain these important industry keywords.
 The more targeted your resume keywords are, the higher the chances that the school’s software will scan your resume and reach the school principal’s hands.

 When you have your information online, such as LinkedIn, the same principle applies.
 A school, school district, or recruiter will use variations of keywords to locate different resumes on the Internet.
-They also make use of high tech tools within candidate tracking software, which searches through resumes for basic teaching or other education professional keywords that match the specification for a particular job.
+They make use of high tech tools within candidate tracking software, which searches through resumes for basic teaching or other education professional keywords that match the specification for a particular job.

-If you are a school administrator, you may wish to check out the critical reasons to use keywords in a school principal resume with example keywords.
+If you are a school administrator, you may wish to check out the critical reasons to use certain words in a school principal resume with example keywords.

 Review the School’s Website

 Many blogs and websites contain many significant keywords that you could use within your resume, so take the time to look for them.
 Look for words that may be repeated in different parts of the text throughout the site that indicate what concepts are essential to them. .
 Check out articles, blog posts, reviews of the school and school profiles to gain as much important information as possible.